realityexpander/How_to_program_from_ground_up/README.md

         - 1 byte (8 bits) can represent unsigned 0 to 255 (known as a "byte" or "octet" or "char" or "unsigned char" or "unsigned byte")
         - 2 bytes (16 bits) can represent unsigned 0 to 65535 (known as a "short", sometimes "word")
         - 4 bytes (32 bits) can represent unsigned 0 to 4294967295 (known as an "int", sometimes "long")
-      - Negative integers are usually represented in "signed" binary
+      - Negative integers are usually represented in "signed" binary.
-        - 2's Complement is the most common way to represent negative numbers in binary
+        - 2's Complement is the most common way to represent negative numbers in binary.
-        - 2's Complement is the "complement" of the number (flipping the bits) and then adding 1
+        - 2's Complement is the "complement" of the number (flipping the bits) and then adding 1.
-        - 2's Complement is used to represent negative numbers in binary because it makes the "addition" and "subtraction" of numbers easier
+        - 2's Complement is used to represent negative numbers in binary because it makes the addition and subtraction of numbers easier.
         - Twos complement: Negative numbers in binary
           - https://www.youtube.com/watch?v=4qH4unVtJkE
         - 1 byte (8 bits) can represent signed -128 to 127
         - 2 bytes (16 bits) can represent signed -32768 to 32767
         - 4 bytes (32 bits) can represent signed -2147483648 to 2147483647
       - Floating point numbers are usually represented in "IEEE 754" format
-        - Floating point are used to represent very large or very small numbers including fractional decimal numbers
+        - "Floating point" is used to represent very large or very small numbers including fractional decimal numbers
         - Floating point is so named because the "point" can "float" to represent very large or very small numbers
         - 4 bytes (32 bits) can represent a floating point number value from -3.4E38 to 3.4E38
         - 8 bytes (64 bits) can represent a double precision floating point number value from -1.7E308 to 1.7E308